erkyrath/lectrote/README.md

 The Hugo engine does not currently support autosave.

+## TADS support

+The TADS 2/3 engine does not currently support autosave.

 ## Ink support

 This relies on the [inkjs][] interpreter.
 It is a deliberately non-fancy presentation -- no attempt to slow-print the output or hide the choice list.